Anuj-N/Recipe-Book/README.md

 # Recipe-Book
-An interactive Recipe Book containing illustrative Flip Cards for each recipe To Do:
+An interactive Recipe Book containing illustrative Flip Cards for each recipe along with Pagination.
-1. Add Pagination
-2. Add more recipes
+Tech Stack used: HTML, CSS, Javascript